Red teas

 Recommended preparation:

-Of course, the specific processing of each species varies, but the following basic processes are usually used:
+The specific processing of each species varies, however the following basic processes are usually used:

 1) Fading

-The collected leaves are spread outside or inside to fade, which has the task of removing excess moisture from the leaves and achieving the ideal ‘flexibility’ of the leaves for further processing.
+The collected leaves are spread outside or inside to fade and thus remove excessive moisture from the leaves and achieving the ideal ‘flexibility’ of the leaves for further processing.

 Traditional processing – rolling – damages the structure of the leaf and thereby releases the juice from the leaf and makes it available for oxidation, at the same time shapes the leaves (can be manual and/or machine)